5mehulhelp5/delete-order-m2/README.md

 Keep track of deleted orders with comprehensive logs for auditing purposes.
 - **User Permissions:**
 Control access to delete order functionality with customizable user permissions.
+- **Delete Invoices:**
+Delete selected invoices from the backend directly via the admin panel, streamlining invoice management.
+- **Delete Shipments:**
+Remove unwanted shipments from the backend, helping you keep shipment data clean.
+- **Delete Credit Memos:**
+Easily manage and delete unwanted credit memos directly from the backend.

 ## Benefits: